 For Firefox 2 and above, only the

-Firefox is the only browser that implemented this feature, it wasn't implemented to the standard.
+Firefox is the only browser that implemented this feature, and it wasn't implemented to match the standard.
 This feature has since been removed from the HTML standard and shouldn't be used.

 - Web-based protocol handlers